Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/essay.md

 - followed by symbols with coordinates

 That representation is currently usable not only for interchange and inspection, but also for AI and dataset work when enough data is available.

+Its usefulness for AI and dataset work comes from preserving the Formal SignWriting two-part word structure in a Unicode-oriented form, with sign boundaries and symbol-coordinate structure still available for processing.

 This is also why SWU should not be confused with official Unicode SignWriting.